const-ae/transformGamPoi-Paper/benchmark/README.md

-# Preprocessing and Transformation of Single-Cell Data Benchmark
+# Comparison of Transformations for Single-Cell RNA-Seq Data

 This folder contains the code for the consistency, simulation, and downsampling benchmarks.